MrWyss-MSFT/boost-esp/README.md

 You might have different mode guids for different oem devices.
 I am not sure about this yet.
 Registry Path as to where it saves the original power settings values.

-The log file is best readable with **OneTrace** as it uses a monospaces font.
+The log file is best viewed with **OneTrace** as it uses a monospaces font.

 ## ToDo
 - [ ] Better ESP completion test, this is currently hit and miss